sscargal/acpidiag/README.md

-# acpidiag

-**ACPI Diagnostic and Decoder Utility for CXL and Memory Topology Tables**
+# acpidiag - ACPI Diagnostic and Decoder Utility for CXL and Memory Topology Tables

 ## Overview